Table of contents

 - Use affiliate links

 If a search engine detects misuse, it will lower the search rank of your Trustpilot’s pages.

 Link to your Trustpilot page via TrustBoxes

-The safest and easiest way to show your review data and link to your company’s profile page is to use one or more of our TrustBoxes (Trustpilot’s widgets) on your website.
+The easiest and most reliable way to show your reviews and link to your Trustpilot page is to use our TrustBoxes on your website’s pages.

-Link to your Trustpilot pages via your own links
+Link to your Trustpilot page via your own links

-Here are some examples of high-quality websites: your website, a widget on your website, one of your subsites, your blog, your social media profiles, or your Google My Business page.
+You can add links to your Trustpilot page from any high-quality website, such as your website, a widget on your website, your blog, your social media profiles, or your Google My Business page.
+Remember to use the correct url for your Trustpilot page when setting up your links.

 Example using an image link